Brewing

 The Bottom Line

-Flash brew and cold brew are not interchangeable techniques for the same goal.
-They produce chemically different beverages suited to different coffees and different use cases.
+Flash brew, immersion cold brew, and Kyoto slow drip are not interchangeable techniques for the same goal.
+They produce three chemically different beverages suited to different coffees and different use cases.

 Flash brew: hot extraction preserves the full acid and aromatic profile.
-Use it for light roast single origins where you want to taste the coffee clearly.
-It’s faster (5 minutes), more technique-sensitive, and best made to order.
+Use it for light-roast single origins where you want to taste the coffee clearly.
+It’s fast (5 minutes), technique-sensitive, and best made to order.

 The “less acidic” claim for cold brew is real but misunderstood.
 The pH data shows hot and cold brew are nearly identical.
 What cold brew has is less total dissolved acid, which means less of the sensory experience of acidity.
-For dark roast lovers and people with acid sensitivity, that’s a genuine advantage.
-For light roast enthusiasts who want to taste what makes a coffee interesting, flash brew preserves what cold brew suppresses.
+For dark-roast lovers and people with acid sensitivity, that’s a genuine advantage.
+For light-roast enthusiasts who want to taste what makes a coffee interesting, flash brew or slow drip preserves what immersion cold brew suppresses.

 Frequently Asked Questions

-- Flash brew, decisively.
+Flash brew, decisively — though Kyoto slow drip is a third strong option for light roasts if you have a tower.
 Light roasts are characterized by the floral and fruit aromatics, bright organic acids, and delicate complexity that come from origin and processing rather than roasting.
-Cold water extracts these compounds significantly less well than hot water — GC-MS analysis shows 25 of 36 volatile aroma compounds are higher in concentration in hot brew.
+Cold water in immersion extracts these compounds significantly less well than hot water — GC-MS analysis shows 25 of 36 volatile aroma compounds are higher in concentration in hot brew.
 Flash brew captures the full light-roast flavor profile and serves it cold.
-Cold brew suppresses exactly what makes light roasts interesting.
-For medium and dark roasts, cold brew's profile (smooth, chocolatey, low-acid, heavy body) is a better match.
+Slow drip extracts more of those compounds than immersion does because of continuous-fresh-water contact, so it splits the difference: cold-coffee smoothness with a brighter, more floral cup.
+Immersion cold brew's profile (smooth, chocolatey, low-acid, heavy body) is a better match for medium and dark roasts.

 Some links above are affiliate links.
 If you purchase through them, we earn a small commission at no extra cost to you.